 There are some other books you’ll need to read.
 Some – like The Hatha Yoga Pradipika and Patanjali’s Yoga Sutras – are old works from Yoga’s history, and are just as relevant to today’s practitioner as when they were written.
 Some are much more recent, and shed new light on Yoga’s ancient methods.
 All of them will enrich your knowledge of Yoga and its philosophy and application.
-We’ll send you details of required reading when you join the course: many are available as e-books, which makes them cheaper to buy.
+We’ll send you details of required: many are available as e-books, which makes them cheaper to buy.

 We can support you.
 Contact email@example.com if you have dyslexia and want to discuss how we can support you on the course.

 You’re expected to attend every scheduled course event and presentation.
 One of these is offsite, where the whole group visits a Yoga festival for a day.
 However, we understand that you may have already scheduled a significant life event, such as marriage.
 And during the course, people can experience dramatic changes in other areas that can affect attendance at the last minute.
 See the Course Calendar and Schedule page for more information on how we can support you.

 Assignments and assessment

 Your final assessment comprises a written exam, a teaching assessment, and your course work.
 Your course work during the course includes your practice diary and some group and individual assignments.
 You must submit all your coursework on time to pass the course.
 Your teaching in your assessment class must be safe.
 Your written exam reflects your knowledge as a teacher.
 Special arrangements are available for people with dyslexia – ask for details.